yemisprojects/eks-app/README.md

     docker build -t yemisiomonijo/vprofiledb:1 .
     docker push yemisiomonijo/vprofiledb:1 .
     ```
-- The application image will be build and deployed by the Jenkins pipeline with GitOps
+- The application image will be built and deployed by the Jenkins pipeline with GitOps
 <!---
 mysql -u <user_name> -p accounts < accountsdb.sql
 --->